-If you own a historic property that is at risk due to development pressures or other reasons and you’d like to talk to someone about what you can do, please contact us.
-We can give you a sense of whether your property might qualify under historic preservation requirements, talk through what your options are for preservation, and connect you to professionals who can help make repairs or write up a nomination form.
+If you own an older property that is at risk due to development pressures, or perhaps it’s just in need of some TLC, and you’d like to talk to someone about what you can do, please contact us.
+We can give you a sense of whether your property might qualify as a historic landmark, walk through what your options are for preservation, and connect you to professionals that have experience working with historic properties.

 State Historical Fund Grants: Funds are distributed through a competitive process and all projects must demonstrate strong public benefit and community support.
 Grants vary in size, from a few hundred dollars to amounts in excess of $200,000.
 The State Historical Fund assists in a wide variety of preservation projects including restoration and rehabilitation of historic buildings, architectural assessments, archaeological excavations, designation and interpretation of historic places, preservation planning studies, and education and training programs.
 Learn more.
 And even more.